-When it comes to fashion, you’re often in hoodies, wide leg pants and baby doll dresses with Doc Martens.
+When it comes to fashion, you’re often in hoodies, wide-leg pants and baby doll dresses with Doc Martens.
 It’s very reminiscent of the 90s.
-How do your fashion choices play into who you are?
+How do your fashion choices as Mallrat play into who you are?

 I really like the way stuff from the 90s looks.
 It’s really comfy and I think it’s cool.
 Beyond that, I don’t know how much of it is has to do with who I am, but it’s just what I like.

 I also can’t help but notice that you are not overtly sexy in the conventional sense.
 No cleavage-baring, tiny short skirts, tons of makeup, high heels.
 What are your thoughts on ‘sexiness’ and having that as part of your image?

-You’re on a worldwide tour right now doing a lot of all-ages show, which makes sense considering you’re only 19 years old.
+You’re on a worldwide Mallrat tour right now doing a lot of all-ages show.
 Do you find that your audience is primarily people your age who can relate to what you’re singing about?

-No. There are a lot of young people at my shows, but sometimes I slip into “everyone who listens to my music is a teenager, cool” and then I’ll get to the show and there will be all these 29-year-old tradies just jumping up and down with their mates and they’ll know every word.
+No. There are a lot of young people at my shows.
+But sometimes I slip into “everyone who listens to my music is a teenager” and then I’ll get to the show and there will be all these 29-year-old tradies just jumping up and down with their mates and they’ll know every word.
 I’m always very surprised but I shouldn’t be surprised anymore.
 It’s really cool that a lot of different people seem to like my music.

 What’s the most surprising thing or things you’ve learned while traveling the world?